EduArt-Robotik/edu_robot/README.md

 Note: this could take some while, ~15min.

-After executing these command a new Docker image with the name "eduard-iotbot:alpha" should be created.
+After executing these command a new Docker image with the name "eduard-iotbot:0.1.1-beta" should be created.
 It can be checked by following command:

 ```bash
 docker image ls